- Mesh Report does not look into mesh safety.

 - Hundreds more suffer in silence as six in ten surgeons don’t log problems.

 - Women who go to doctors or outpatients are not logged in mesh risk statistics.

 - More than 126,000 mesh tape implants used in England alone in last decade.

-- More than 7,800 mesh tape implant complications logged in England in the last decade but because of under reporting the real figure is much higher.
+- More than 4,800 mesh tape implants have been removed and 1,200 adverse events logged in England in the past decade but because of under-reporting, the real figure will be much higher.

 - Pelvic mesh been used in NHS for 20 years.

 - Patient reps and leading mesh removal surgeon not invited to mesh report meetings for 18 months.

 Women are outraged after realising the NHS never intended to investigate mesh implant safety despite undertaking a three-year mesh review costing thousands of pounds.